 Examples of Price Action Setups

-One example of a price action setup is called a pin bar, which is used to identify a reversal of the current price action.
+One example of a price action setup is called momentum breakout, which is used to take advantage of strong trends.
 The most commonly used and successful price action trading strategy is to trade with the trend.

 When you can learn to trade with the trend, you are trading with the order flow in your favor, as the larger players which move the market direct the trend.
-The pin bar setup allows you to both discover when a trend will reverse, or continue, via a with trend setup.
-An example of a pin bar is below:
+The momentum breakout allows you to trade in line with that order flow.